How to Apply

 Jefferson Fellows are expected to participate actively in the Jefferson Scholars Foundation community by attending Foundation events and programs when possible.
 Throughout the year a variety of academic and intellectual programming occurs at the Jefferson Scholars Foundation, including lectures, academic conferences, film screenings, and social gatherings.

 The application consists of the following materials and must conform with the stated page limits:

 - Two letters of recommendation (one letter must be from the primary dissertation advisor; one of the letters should address, at least in part, the applicant’s performance as a teacher)

 - DGS certification of advancement to candidacy or feasibility of the candidacy plan

-- Statement of teaching philosophy and vision for pursuing leadership and academic outreach in the field (maximum of four double-spaced pages)
+- Statement of teaching philosophy and vision for pursuing leadership and academic outreach in the field (maximum of two double-spaced pages)

 - Statement of research topic and academic plan for the initial fellowship year (maximum of twelve double-spaced pages; a draft prospectus may be appropriate)

 Applications for the 2018-19 academic year will open on December 4, 2017.
 All application materials must be received by February 1, 2018.
 No application will be read until all materials have been received, including letters of recommendation.
 All applications must be submitted via the Jefferson Scholars Foundation website.
 If you intend to apply for the Jefferson Fellowship, it is strongly encouraged that you indicate your intent on the application portal by December 15 in order to confirm your eligibility (application portal will open on December 4).

 If you have questions about the Jefferson Fellowship Program, please e-mail email@example.com.